 Here are some other education stories that caught our attention this week:

-- The Orange County Department of Education on Tuesday named the 2018 Orange County Teachers of the Year.
-An entourage, dubbed the ‘Prize Patrol,” made up of county Superintendent Dr. Al Mijares, media and other officials burst into the classrooms of the six recipients with the surprise announcements.
+The Orange County Department of Education on Tuesday named the 2018 Orange County Teachers of the Year.
+A traveling entourage made up of county Superintendent Dr. Al Mijares, media and other officials burst into the classrooms of the six recipients with the surprise announcements.